chinapedia/wikipedia.abstract.en/Page/Dallas_Cowboys.md

 Cotton Bowl

-CottonBowl.jpg The Cotton Bowl is a stadium which opened in 1932 and became known as "The House That Doak Built" due to the immense crowds that former SMU running back Doak Walker drew to the stadium during his college career in the late 1940s.
+The Cotton Bowl is a stadium which opened in 1932 and became known as "The House That Doak Built" due to the immense crowds that former SMU running back Doak Walker drew to the stadium during his college career in the late 1940s.
 Originally known as the Fair Park Bowl, it is located in Fair Park, site of the State Fair of Texas.
 Concerts or other events using a stage allow the playing field to be used for additional spectators.
 The Cotton Bowl was the longtime home of the annual Cotton Bowl Classic college football bowl game, for which the stadium is named.
 (Beginning with the January 2010 game, the Cotton Bowl Classic has been played at Cowboys Stadium in Arlington.)
 The Dallas Cowboys called the Cotton Bowl home for 11 years, from the team's formation in 1960 until 1971, when the Cowboys moved to Texas Stadium.
 It is the only Cowboys stadium within the Dallas city limits.
 The Cowboys hosted the Green Bay Packers for the 1966 NFL Championship at the Cotton Bowl.

 Texas Stadium

-Texas_Stadium.jpeg For the majority of the franchise's history the Cowboys played their home games at Texas Stadium.
+For the majority of the franchise's history the Cowboys played their home games at Texas Stadium.
 Just outside the city of Dallas, the stadium was located in Irving.
 The stadium opened on October 24, 1971, at a cost of $35 million and with a seating capacity of 65,675.
 The stadium was famous for its hole-in-the-roof dome.
 The roof's worn paint had become so unsightly in the early 2000s that it was repainted in the summer of 2006 by the City of Irving.
 It was the first time the famed roof was repainted since Texas Stadium opened.
 The roof was structurally independent from the stadium it covered.
 The Cowboys lost their final game at Texas Stadium to the Baltimore Ravens, 33–24, on December 20, 2008.
 After Cowboys Stadium was opened in 2009, the Cowboys turned over the facility to the City of Irving.

 In 2009, it was replaced as home of the Cowboys by Cowboys Stadium, which officially opened on May 27, 2009 in Arlington.[35]
 Texas Stadium was demolished by implosion on April 11, 2010.

 AT&T Stadium

-Cowboys_Stadium_field.jpg AT&T Stadium, previously named Cowboys Stadium, is a domed stadium with a retractable roof in Arlington.
+AT&T Stadium, previously named Cowboys Stadium, is a domed stadium with a retractable roof in Arlington.
 After failed negotiations to build a new stadium on the site of the Cotton Bowl, Jerry Jones, along with the city of Arlington, Texas, a suburb of Fort Worth, funded the stadium at a cost of $1.3 billion.
 The stadium is located in Tarrant County, the first time the Cowboys will call a stadium home outside of Dallas County.
 It was completed on May 29, 2009 and seats 80,000, but is expandable to seat up to 100,000.
 AT&T Stadium is the largest domed stadium in the world.[36]

 A highlight of AT&T Stadium is its gigantic, center-hung high-definition television screen, the largest in the world.
 The , scoreboard surpasses the screen that opened in 2009 at the renovated Kauffman Stadium in Kansas City as the world's largest.[37][38][39]